 Beautiful Scotland celebrates and supports the achievements of communities who have come together to make positive and lasting improvements to their village, town or city.
 This Scotland-wide campaign is run by Keep Scotland Beautiful (KSB), the charity for Scotland’s environment, in partnership with the Royal Horticultural Society (RHS).

-The key criteria of the Campaign are Horticultural Achievement, Environmental Responsibility and Community Participation, and evidence must be shown that efforts are sustained throughout the year.
+The key criteria of the campaign are known as the Three Pillars, which are Horticultural Achievement, Environmental Responsibility and Community Participation.
+Evidence must be shown that efforts are sustained throughout the year.

-The groups are looking for volunteers to help take the campaign forward and show Dundee looking at its best.
+Bonnie Dundee and Broughty Ferry in Bloom hold monthly meetings to co-ordinate suitable activities and projects for their Beautiful Scotland campaigns.
+These groups are always looking for volunteers to help take their campaign forward and show Dundee looking at its best.

 So if you would like to get involved, click on each group’s name to find out more!

 It’s Your Neighbourhood (IYN) is a community environmental improvement campaign which runs alongside Beautiful Scotland but (unlike Beautiful Scotland) it is non-competitive and has a greater emphasis on community participation than horticultural achievements.
 Again this campaign is run by Keep Scotland Beautiful in conjunction with the RHS.

 The campaign is designed to give support and recognition to volunteer led community groups across Scotland who are interested in cleaning up and greening up their local area.
 It is based on the three themes of Community Participation, Environmental Responsibility and Gardening Achievement.
 Entrants are visited by an assessor who will look at the work that has been done under these themes and award the entry points and a certificate.
 The assessor will also give advice and information to support the group’s efforts.